ralenth/dnn_course/README.md

 Solutions for Deep Neural Networks course at University of Warsaw, 2021.

 ## repo structure
 Each jupyter notebook corresponds to different homework.
+Every homework received the maximum number of points.

 ## tasks
 1. Verifying impact of data noise level with simple MLP architecture for